 - Testing and inspection systems

-- Applications that require quiet operation, short settling times and precision positioning
+- Applications that require smooth operation, short settling times and precise positioning

-Price comparison between a Plug & Drive (closed loop) motor and a BLDC motor with a motor controller and gear (example)
+Price comparison between (closed loop) motor with integrated controller and a brushless DC motor with a controller and gearbox (example)